 It’s one thing to keep up with federal-level employment laws and related postings … it’s quite another when you drill down to the state, county and city level.
 While the federal requirements are limited to a handful of postings, mandatory postings in certain states can climb into the double digits.
 Depending on the states in which you operate and the areas of legislative activity, you’re looking at a much more complex compliance situation.

-Let’s look at the areas in the U.S. most impacted by new or expanded employment legislation
+Let’s review the areas in the U.S. most impacted by new or expanded employment legislation

 Activity in Leading States Eventually Impacts Others

 If you run a business in the above states, you need to be particularly mindful of new or pending laws that expand employee protections, define workplace practices and, ultimately, increase employer liability.
-Keep in mind, too, that even if you don’t operate in these states, there’s a good chance similar legislation could one day impact your particular state.
+Keep in mind, too, that even if you don’t operate in these states, there’s a good chance similar legislation could one day impact your area.

 Achieve Multi-Level Posting Compliance, No Matter Your State

 Something else to be aware of: Many of these trending laws will usher in new posting requirements.
 Feeling like you can’t possibly keep up?
+We can help!

 With Poster Guard® Poster Compliance Service, you’re ensured 365 days of hassle-free labor law posting compliance.
 You’ll receive an up-to-date federal, state and local poster set, along with automatic poster replacements every time a mandatory change occurs.
 Best of all, you’re guaranteed 100% compliance protection against government fines.